While Doordash and other delivery gigs are a great way to bring in some extra cash, at some point reality hits.

 If you're armed with knowledge, you're better prepared for what comes at the end of the year.
 You have an idea whether you need to save each quarter.

 Going forward, we'll talk about the Doordash tax calculator.
 We'll explain why we're doing things this way and what this calculator will provide.
-The calculator won't tell you will owe or if you'll get a refund as a contractor for Doordash, Uber Eats, Grubhub, Instacart or others.
+The calculator won't tell you what you will owe or if you'll get a refund as a contractor for Doordash, Uber Eats, Grubhub, Instacart or others.
 But it will help you get a feel for how your income from those apps will affect your final tax bill.

 Here's what you'll find in this article: